EVerest/EVerest/docs/how_to_contribute/how_to_work_on_issues.rst

     New created public issues are unconfirmed.
 The issue can be moved by team members to `Untriangled`_ by validating, reproducing or otherwise that this is a bug or a feature request.

-* Untriangled
+* Untriaged
     Conirmed issues that haven't been reviewed for priority or assignment.
 This is the default for new created issues by team members.
 The issue can be moved to `Available`_ after an importancy and urgency has been assigned.

 * Available
-    Confirmed and triangled but not assigned issues that are available to work on.
+    Confirmed and triaged but not assigned issues that are available to work on.
     The issue can be moved to `Assigned / Planned`_ after it has been assigned to a team member.

 * Assigned / Planned
-    Confirmed and triangled issues that are assigned to someone who planned to work on them.
+    Confirmed and triaged issues that are assigned to someone who planned to work on them.
-    The issue can be moved to `In Progress`_ after this person has started working on it.
+    The issue can be moved to `In Progress`_ after this the person has started working on it.

 * In Progress / Started
     Assigned issues that are currently being worked on.